Representing Victims throughout Montana

 Catastrophic injuries can be life-changing events with long-lasting devastating effects on victims and their families.
-At Jones & Cook, attorneys and support staff understand the financial, physical, and emotional toll these types of injuries can take.
-When a catastrophic injury occurs it is imperative that the victim or the victim’s family hire an attorney that has the ability to understand his clients concerns, but also has the experience to educate the client about potential future difficulties that they may encounter.
-At Jones & Cook we have the knowledge and skills to guide you and your family though the most difficult types of catastrophic injury cases.
-Please contact us today at (406) 543-3800 to discuss how we can help, call to schedule your Free Consultation.
+At Jones & Cook, attorneys and support staff understand the financial, physical, and emotional impact catastrophic injuries can have.
+At Jones & Cook we have the experience to help you and your family though your catastrophic injury case.
+Please contact us today at (406) 543-3800 to schedule your Free Consultation.

 Experienced Catastrophic Injury Lawyers

 Missoula, Montana Catastrophic Injury attorney Bradley J. Jones will help you obtain a just result for not only medical bills, lost wages, and pain and suffering, but also future long-term medical bills that can include psychological therapy, prosthetics, long term rehabilitation and physical therapy, as well as past and future lost wages, and vocational rehabilitation.
 If you or a loved one has suffered an injury as a result of another’s negligent conduct, please contact our office by calling (406) 543-3800 for a Free Consultation.